 - clientId: uniquely identifies the client from the IdP.

 - clientSecret: the secret that the client uses along with the client ID to authentication with the IdP.

 - realm: the name to associate with the IdP.

-- hostname: the hostname that is used for the deployment of Qlik Sense Enterprise for elastic deployments.
+- hostname: the hostname that is used for the deployment of Qlik Sense Enterprise on Kubernetes.

-These values are added to the values.yaml file under the identity-providers section when installing Qlik Sense Enterprise for elastic deployments.
+These values are added to the values.yaml file under the identity-providers section when installing Qlik Sense Enterprise on Kubernetes.